JZDesign/LeanCoffeeService/README.md

 ### Get Topic Introducer

-*The introducer is the user who created the topic in a lean coffee*
+*The introducer is the userd who created the topic in a lean coffee*

 **GET** `{{URL}}/api/topics/{{topic_id}}/introducer`